 The foreign currency translation reserve recorded exchange differences arising on translation of foreign controlled subsidiaries.
-Amounts were reclassified during the period to profit or loss as the foreign operations have been abandoned.

 Share-Based Payments Reserve

 The share-based payment reserve is used to recognise the fair value of options issued to employees and consultants.
 This reserve can be reclassified as retained earnings if options lapse.